Chapter 2. Installation

 CodeReady Containers requires the

 NetworkManager packages.
-Consult the following table to determine the command used to install these packages for your Linux distribution.
+Consult the following table to find the command used to install these packages for your Linux distribution:

 Table 2.1.
 Package installation commands by distribution

 |Linux Distribution||Installation command|

 2.3.
 Installing CodeReady Containers